GO FIGURE: A Meta Evaluation of Factuality in Summarization: Evaluation Datasets

 \subsection{Diagnostic Datasets}

-To test the ability of proposed metrics to fulfill our predefined conditions, we set up two diagnostic datasets consisting of (\textit{i}) transformed reference summaries with simulated factuality errors that allow us to induce and measure factual consistency in a controlled setting and (\textit{ii}) summaries generated by state-of-the-art transformer summarization models that allows us to measure the effectiveness of metrics in a real data setting.
+To test the ability of proposed metrics to fulfill our predefined conditions, we set up two diagnostic datasets consisting of (\textit{i}) transformed reference summaries with simulated factuality errors that allow us to induce and measure factuality levels in a controlled setting and (\textit{ii}) summaries generated by state-of-the-art transformer summarization models that allows us to measure the effectiveness of metrics in a real data setting.
+We sample 500 source / summary pairs for each domain.\footnote{See the Appendix for details of linguistic feature extraction for injecting errors.}